Why You Should Avoid DIY Water Heater Installation

 4. Setting the pressure relief valve incorrectly.
 This is another essential component that ensures the proper operation of your water heater.
 Get it wrong and your unit could burst or cause an explosion.

 5. Using the wrong materials and components.
 Improper material selection not only impairs your water heater’s performance.
 It also voids your warranty and possibly results in costly damage and expensive repair bills.

 6. Violating local codes and permit requirements.
 Just because you DIY your water heater installation doesn’t mean you’re exempted from local permits and building codes.
 Neglecting these could endanger your household and result in hefty fines.

 Call A Professional with J.A.
 Bertsch

 There are many things a DIYer can do in and around the home.
-But installing a water heater usually isn’t one of them.
+But like DIY electrical, DIY water heater installations usually isn’t one of them.
 Unless you have the skills, knowledge, and experience to handle the job, it would be best to call in a professional.